jshultz/angular_tinder_charity/README.md

 Full Stack Angular project including Node, Grunt, Bower and Yeoman using Stormpath for authentication.

+UPDATE: Back on the wagon with this project after taking some time to work on other things.

 TODO:
  * Implement angular-swing ( will need to figure out config variables )